marijnh/Eloquent-JavaScript/18_http.md

 {{index "tabindex attribute"}}

 By default, most types of HTML elements cannot be focused.
-But you can add a `tabindex` attribute to any element, which will make it focusable.
+But you can add a `tabindex` attribute to any element that will make it focusable.
 A `tabindex` of -1 makes tabbing skip over an element, even if it is normally focusable.